 The human mind is algorithmically biased to suit specific purposes.
 Some of these algorithmic mechanisms can replace previously considered biases based on previous experiences (e.g. the so-called system 1).
 We have known that random generation tasks, in which people have to generate random-looking sequences, are linked to some important aspects of mental and cognitive capacities.
 We have introduced a new approach to the study of the behaviour of animals and humans based on algorithmic information theory.
 We have shown that humans best outsmart computers when they are tested on randomness generation at the age of 25.
 When competing against all possible algorithms, we have found that human behaviour is at its most algorithmically random potential when reaching 25 years of age, thereby introducing a new measure of cognitive complexity possibly related to other biological and cultural aspects, such as creativity.
 Indeed, humans produce more randomness than most computer programs when they are 25 years old.
 In parallel, we are also working on measures of integrated information to profile brain networks.
 Relevant papers are J33, J18, J21, J25, J8 and survey P26 Main collaborators: Nicolas Gauvrit, Peter Brugger, Jesper Tegnér, Alberto Hernández, Antonio Rueda-Toicen, James Marshall and Juan Carlos López.

 Equipped with the powerful measures I have developed with my team, we tackle a fundamental challenge in science, that of developing tools for causal discovery in order to unveil design principles and generating mechanisms of arbitrary dynamic systems.
 In particular, the development of an interventional calculus based upon the theory of computability and algorithmic probability that identifies the key markers in genetic networks with which to steer and manipulate cell function and cell fate.
 The range of application of this work is very general and aims to generate effective intervention tools to steer the causal content and thus the fate of artificial and natural complex systems.
 I devise strategies to understand, test and reprogram artificial and natural systems as models of computation (see e.g. papers J24, J16, J9).
 I have also devised 2 measures for testing the algorithmicity and programmability of a system (see also in proceedings P22, P23, P15, P13).
 We are also introducing a perturbation-based calculus to study the information landscape of complex systems and networks capable of unveiling information on the energy landscape with a measure of algorithmic (re)programmability that connects the theory of dynamic systems with (algorithmic) information theory to reveal the dynamic landscape at the heart of the problem of causality.
-This should allow us to find clues to move systems from among different functions thereby effectively reprogramming them.
-Collaborators: Narsis A. Kiani, Jesper Tegnér et al. See papers: J26, J27 and J29, J30, J31, J32 and proceedings P26 and P27.
+I use computer programs as models of the world.
+Determinism from classical mechanics implies that everything can be seen as a computer program and that the complexity of systems led purely by causal elements included in their description are dominated by their evolving time.
+This allow us to find clues to move systems from among different functions thereby effectively reprogramming them.
+Collaborators: Narsis A. Kiani, Jesper Tegnér, and Yanbo Zhang, Santiago Hernandez.
+See papers: J26, J27, J18, J29, J30, J31, J32 and proceedings P26, P27, and P29, P30.

 Funding: The Swedish Research Council (VR).